-- Funding is not available for thesis or dissertation projects. - Equipment cannot be purchased using this mechanism unless it is required for the execution of the project and is not otherwise available.
-Prior approve from Ryan Bentley (ryan.bentley@uky.edu) is required.
-All equipment purchased using CCTS Pilot funds belongs to the CCTS and equipment will be returned to the CCTS at the completion of the project. - Funding will not be awarded as bridge funding for ongoing projects. - No funds will be provided for publication costs. - No funds will be provided for professional memberships. - Facilities and Administrative costs, also known as indirect costs are not permitted.
+- Funding is not available for thesis or dissertation projects. - Equipment cannot be purchased using this mechanism unless it is absolutely required for the execution of the project.
+Prior approve from Ryan Bentley is required.
+All equipment purchased using CCTS Pilot funds belongs to the CCTS and equipment will be returned to the CCTS at the completion of the project.

+- Funding will not be awarded as bridge funding for ongoing projects. - Funds cannot be used to support salary of the Principal Investigator or other investigators with faculty appointments. - No funds will be provided for publication costs. - No funds will be provided for professional memberships. - Facilities and Administrative costs, also known as indirect costs are not permitted.

-In the event that additional intra/extramural funds are secured to support the study outlined in the application the principal investigator must immediately notify Amy Thomas (859-323-7395, amy.thomas17@uky.edu).
-Funds will be held by the CCTS and the budgets invoiced for a period of 12 months maximum, depending on the nature and scope of the study.
+In the event that additional intra/extramural funds are secured to support the study outlined in your application you must immediately notify Amy Thomas (859-323-7395, amy.thomas17@uky.edu).
+Funds will be held by the CCTS and the budgets invoiced for a period of 12 months maximum, dependent on the nature and scope of the study.
 Individual principal investigators will not be allowed to hold more than one CCTS pilot research award at any one time.